Chana Dal Recipe (Punjabi Style)

 chana dal in a white bowl garnished and a white plate filled with cooked rice

-What is Chana Dal
+About Chana Dal Recipe

 Chana Dal is the Hindi term for both bengal gram lentils (or black chickpea lentils) and the saucy dish made with it.

-This classic Chana dal recipe features sweet, nutty split chickpeas (also known as bengal gram) pressure cooked and then lightly fried on the stovetop with a variety of spices and aromatics.
-Chana dal is not quite a curry nor soup, but has a wonderfully saucy consistency that pairs perfectly when served with fluffy basmati rice and/or roti.
+This classic Chana dal recipe features sweet, nutty split chickpeas (also known as bengal gram) pressure cooked and then lightly fried on the stovetop with a variety of spices and aromatics like onions, garlic, ginger and tomatoes.

-Not only is chana dal delicious, it’s good for you, too!
-The black or brown chickpeas (known as kala chana in Hindi) are high in fiber and are a great source of healthy, low fat, and vegan protein.
-So this dish is an excellent option for those on a low carb or diabetic-friendly diet, or people who prefer vegetarian recipes.
+Not only are the lentils delicious, it’s good for you, too!
+They are also high in fiber and are a great source of healthy, low fat, and vegan protein.

 Chana dal can even be prepared gluten free by skipping asafoetida!

 Either method you choose, I recommend that you first soak the lentils in water for an hour for the fastest prep and best taste.
-When soaked and properly cooked the chana dal will be wonderfully soft and much easier to digest.

 The chana dal is delicious to serve with steamed basmati rice or jeera rice, and a side raita, kachumber (salad) or any number of vegetable side dishes.